How contextuality and antidistinguishability are related

-Both contextuality and antidistinguishability reveal non-classical characteristics of quantum theory, however their relationship has thus far only been partially explored, and a direct link has remained elusive.
-A possible connection was first suggested in Ref.~\cite{10.48550/arxiv.1802.07744} through the concept of a \textit{partitioning measurement}; such a measurement was guaranteed to exist when contextuality is present in associated observables.
-More recently, aspects of the relationship have been further developed by establishing a method that employs antidistinguishability to construct noncontextual inequalities~\cite{10.1103/physreva.101.062113}.
-This was shown through finding pairwise \textit{antisets} that require triples of states to be antidistinguishable.
-We further explore the connection between contextuality and antidistinguishability to establish an explicit relationship between the two.
+Both contextuality and antidistinguishability reveal non-classical characteristics of quantum theory, however a direct link has remained elusive.
+A possible connection was first suggested in Ref.~\cite{10.48550/arxiv.1802.07744} through the concept of a \textit{partitioning measurement}; such a measurement was guaranteed to exist when contextuality is present.
+More recently, aspects of the relationship have been further developed by establishing a method that employs antidistinguishability to construct noncontextual inequalities~\cite{10.1103/physreva.101.062113}, through finding pairwise \textit{antisets} that require triples of states to be antidistinguishable.